Your AI agents now know exactly which dependencies to use. See what's new!

 1. Access the Web Interface

-• When prompted, enter a GitHub PAT with read access to the repositories you want to ingest.
+• When prompted, select your repository provider and enter a Personal Access Token (PAT) with read access to the repositories you want to ingest.

 Getting a GitHub PAT